 He actively participated in master courses with Lazar Berman, Katerina Polyzoidou - Sourvali, Lev Vlassenko, Rudolf Kehrer, Bernard Ringeissen, Patrick Cohen and Malcolm Bilson.

 His artistic activities include numerous solo recitals and chamber music concerts in Greece and Austria.
 He has performed as soloist with orchestras in Romania, Serbia and Greece.
 He is also a member of the Piandaemonium ensemble (6 pianos-12 pianists) and the founder and artistic

 director of the music festival Mousikotropo, of the Municipal Conservatory of Larissa (Greece).
 He teaches piano at the Municipal Conservatory of Larisa.
 He also taught piano for 13 years at the Department of Music Science and Art, University of Macedonia.

-From 1998-2002 he held a Presidential Fellowship of the University of Iowa, U.S.A., for a Ph.D. in Composition with Donald Martin Jenni, Jeremy Dale Roberts, and David Karl Gompper.
+Currently an associate professor of composition, he was appointed at the Department of Music Studies of the Aristotle University of Thessaloni in 2007.
+He majored in composition with Hermann Markus Pres sl and Andrej Dobrowolski at the University of Music and Drama at Graz, Austria.
+From 1998-2002 he held a Presidential Fellowship of the University of Iowa, U.S.A., for a Ph.D. in composition with Donald Martin Jenni, Jeremy Dale Roberts, and David Karl Gompper.